ngrx/platform/projects/ngrx.io/content/guide/effects/operators.md

 Not only `catchError` is necessary, it's has to be used before the stream is flattened or has to be constructed to re-subscribe to the source Observable.
-Missing such error handling results in bugs that are hard to discover during PR submittion.
+Missing such error handling results in bugs that are hard to discover.

 Even people who are familiar with these mistakes still make them sometimes.